amralieg/databricks-delta-sharing-utils/README.md

 **recipient**: The name of the recipient who will receive the shared data.

-**recipient_databricks_id**: (optional) The identifier of the Databricks workspace where the recipient resides.
+**recipient_sharing_identifier**: (optional) The identifier of the Databricks workspace where the recipient resides.
 Required when sharing with external Databricks workspaces.

 **drop_if_exists**: (optional) Set to True to delete the recipient and the share if they already exist before creating them again.